pranaypareek/csci-ua.0480-fall2017-003/slides/js/js-strings-arrays.markdown

 	* though using a callback / dealing with scoping may be tricky
 	* can't break out of <code>forEach</code>
 	* can break out of <code>every</code> by returning <code>false</code> (you have to return <code>true</code> on every iteration, though)
-{:.fragment}
+* `for of` - ES6 syntax that allows looping over every element in an iterable object {:.fragment}

 </section>